LorbusChris/ublue-os-image-template/README.md

 This workflow creates an ISO from your OCI image by utilizing the [bootc-image-builder](https://osbuild.org/docs/bootc/) to generate an ISO.
 In order to use this workflow you must complete the following steps:

 - Modify `iso.toml` to point to your custom image before generating an ISO.
-- If you changed your image name from the default in `build.yml` then in the `build-iso.yml` file edit the `IMAGE_REGISTRY` and `DEFAULT_TAG` environment variables with the correct values.
+- If you changed your image name from the default in `build.yml` then in the `build-iso.yml` file edit the `IMAGE_REGISTRY`, `IMAGE_NAME` and `DEFAULT_TAG` environment variables with the correct values.
 If you did not make changes, skip this step.
 - Finally, if you want to upload your ISOs to S3 then you will need to add your S3 configuration to the repository's Action secrets.
 This can be found by going to your repository settings, under `Secrets and Variables` -> `Actions`.
 You will need to add the following
   - `S3_PROVIDER` - Must match one of the values from the [supported list](https://rclone.org/s3/)
   - `S3_BUCKET_NAME` - Your unique bucket name